WGSU Station Mascot: Genny

 Genny was custom-made by Animal Mascots (a division of International Fun Shop, based in Seabrook, Texas).
 After traveling from Seabrook via League City and Houston, Texas, through Hodgkins, Ill., and then onto stopovers in Buffalo and Henrietta, N.Y., Genny finally arrived on campus on June 14.
 But she didn’t emerge from her cocoon, in Blake Hall, until a week later.
 Her official birth announcement was made on Facebook over several days, culminating on July 4.

-Nowadays, Genny most often can be seen wearing a Geneseo Ice Knights jersey (uniform number 89.3), attending hockey games at The Ira, and meeting fans at a variety of station events, on-campus and off-campus.
+Nowadays, Genny most often can be seen wearing a Geneseo Ice Knights jersey (uniform number 89.3), attending hockey games at The Ira (UPDATE: In spring 2019, Genny was barred from attending SUNY Geneseo hockey games — as crazy as that sounds, it’s the truth — and, as of today, the banishment remains in effect), rockin’ out (and hanging with the food trucks) at Genny Fest Music Festival & Food-Truck Frenzy™ (named in her honor), and meeting fans at a variety of station events, on-campus and off-campus.
 By far, Genny is the friendliest, most loveable (and most beautiful) squirrel this side of the Genesee River!